Hiker on an open road jumping up in the air with hiking poles and hands up

 That said, not every town will have stores like this or even ATMs.
 While you’re hiking, It’s important to think a few days ahead and do some research on the towns to come so you know when you can stop.
 I recommend using the Wise Pilgrim and/or Buen Camino apps.

-Here’s my comprehensive packing list for the Camino de Santiago based on my experience last June.
-Know that if you hike in spring or late summer, you may need to bring a sleeping bag and some warmer clothes.
+Here’s my comprehensive female packing list for the Camino de Santiago based on my experience last June.
+Know that if you hike outside of summer, you may need to bring a sleeping bag and some warmer clothes.

 Hiking Gear